mute-key/editoroverlay/README.md

 Highly customizable cursor/selection overlay extension.
-This extension displays selection status overlay on real time as you change the cursor/selection position,  which is equivelant of `Editor Selection` in `Status Bar` as well as diagnostic count of editor/workspace in `Problem view`.
+This extension displays selection status overlay on real time as you change the cursor/selection position,  which is equivalent of `Editor Selection` in `Status Bar` as well as diagnostic count of editor/workspace in `Problem view`.
 You can enabled/disabled the features that you only need, if you don't need them all.
-Here are the examples of this extension with default confuguration as out of the box.
+Here are the examples of this extension with default configuration as out of the box.

 When you change setting, please read the 📌 pinned description thoroughly and try it.